Pop Metal Pop

 As time passed, I deeply connected with Tokio Hotel’s Humanoid era*.
 It possessed an energy and a variety of sounds that felt right.
 It was a bold move back then; Nu-metal was no longer mainstream and industrial metal was a niche.
 Yet, they pushed for that sound as their next step after Monsoon.
 I faced a similar challenge trying to level up the intensity of my music.
 My voice is clear and sweet, and I didn’t want to change it or force it into a genre box.
 I just wanted to be myself within the soundscape of my teenage years.

 The final piece of the puzzle fell into place when “Gaby Fullone” (completing the “3 G Musketeers” alongside Gato and Ger) heard the demos.
 He fell in love with “Divino Humano” and eventually contributed arrangements for Insomnia and several other tracks.
 I will always be grateful to this talented artist from the Buenos Aires suburbs for his dedication.
+What’s next?
+I want to keep my voice bright and positive, soaring over that electric, emotional stereo sound.

 *Looking back at Tokio Hotel’s “Humanoid” era, I think people missed how innovative it was.
 Seeing an androgynous person take over the hyper-masculine “biker” aesthetic and bring it to the mainstream was a massive statement.
 He brought a fragile body and vulnerable emotional openness to a rigid genre.
 Perhaps we still aren’t fully prepared for that level of subversion.
-Maybe someday?

 流行·金属·流行

-说实话,我从未想过自己的音乐会走向金属。最初为《Simple Vol. 1》写歌时,我的目标是更偏流行一些,像艾薇儿·拉维尼那样——至少,那是我对“流行歌手唱摇滚”的理解。
+说实话,我从未想过自己的音乐会走向金属。最初为《Simple Vol. 2》写歌时,我的目标是更偏流行一些,像艾薇儿·拉维尼那样——至少,那是我对“流行歌手唱摇滚”的理解。

 这张专辑的创作历程跨越了十多年。核心歌曲——《Dime》《Divino Humano》和《Bautismo》——写于我十六岁到二十四岁之间。二十多岁后期,我一直在打磨这些小样,直到2020年,一次家庭聚会改变了一切。我把这些曲子给“Gato”听,他立刻看到了其中的潜力。他觉得这些歌简直在喊着要真实、粗粝的吉他声,于是我们展开了一场长达两年的“马拉松”,不断交换音频文件,只为找到那种恰到好处的锋芒。